Edforma/Edformer/README.md

 ## How does it work?

 ### Login flow
-Enboard, the Conroe ISD SSO, uses a special endpoint on the SAC in order to gain login credentials.
-It utilizes `sso.asp`.
-The SSO sends the username and password to this endpoint, which the server responds to with a token, just like a regular login.
-This token is stored for later.
+Enboard, the Conroe ISD SSO, uses a special endpoint on the SAC webserver in order to gain login credentials: `sac.asp`.
+Sending a username and password (along with soem Enboard parameters) will return a logged in session.
+Edformer utilizes this endpoint, allowing for logins to be as fast as they are on the real SSO.

 ### add more later lol